tamirgz/reverse-engineering-reference-manual/README.md

   + Windows: first 4 parameters are placed in RCX, RDX, R8, and R9
   + Linux: first 6 parameters are placed in RDI, RSI, RDX, RCX, R8, and R9
 * In 32-bit code, stack space can be allocated and unallocated in middle of the function using push or pop.
 However, in 64-bit code, functions cannot allocate any space in the middle of the function
-* Nonleaf functions are sometimes called frame functions because they require a stack frame.
+* Non-leaf functions are sometimes called frame functions because they require a stack frame.
 Since stack space on x86-64 cannot change in the middle of a function,  all nonleaf functions are required to allocate 0x20 bytes of stack space when they call a function.
 This allows the function being called to save the register parameters (RCX, RDX, R8, and R9) in that space.
 If a function has any local stack variables, it will allocate space for them in addition to the 0x20 bytes
 * __Exception Handling__:
   * __Windows__: on x86, Structured Exception Handling (SEH) is stored on the stack, which makes it vulnerable to buffer overflow attacks.
 SEH on x64 is implemented differently.
 SEH is table-based and no longer stored on the stack.
 It is instead stored in the PE Header
   * __Linux__: for both x86 and x64, exception handling can be achieved through signals